Need help choosing a plan?

 What this accounting equation includes:

-• Total liabilities include all the costs you must pay to outside parties, such as accounts payable balances and interest, and principal payments on debt.
+• Total liabilities include all of the costs you must pay to shareholders and outside parties, such as accounts payable, balances, interest, and principal payments on debt.

 • Total equity is how much of the company actually belongs to the owners.
-In other words, it’s the amount of money the owner has invested in his or her own company.
+In other words, it’s the amount of money the owner has invested in his/her own company.

-A high debt-to-equity ratio illustrates that a high proportion of your company’s financing comes from issuing debt, rather than issuing stock to the shareholders.
-If you’re attempting to secure more financing or looking for investors, a high debt-to-equity ratio might make it more difficult to find creditors or investors who are willing to provide funds for your company.
+A high debt-to-equity ratio illustrates that a high proportion of your company’s financing comes from issuing debt, rather than issuing inventory to shareholders.
+Suppose you’re attempting to secure more financing or looking for investors.
+In that case, a high debt-to-equity ratio might make it more difficult to find creditors or investors willing to provide funds for your company.

 What this accounting equation includes: